wombleton/gitlaw-nz/acts/H/Health Act 1956.md

         *   (ii) the drinking-water standards; and

-        *   (iii) that drinking-water supplier's or temporary drinking-water supplier's public health risk management plan; and
+        *   (iii) that drinking-water supplier's or temporary drinking-water supplier's water safety plan; and